pstadler/flightplan/README.md

 ### transport.verbose()

 Calling `verbose()` reverts the behavior introduced with `silent()`.
-Output of commands will be printed to
+Output of commands will be printed to stdout.

 ```javascript
 transport.silent();